wb14123/blog/jekyll/_posts/2014-09-01-Notes-On-Go-Scheduler.markdown

 ### How to Change

-We've know that the first Gorutine is run by the main program and never returns.
+We've known that the first Goroutine is run by the main program and never returns.
 So how to change the current Goroutine?
-The answer is it just change the current SP to the `g0` by the Assembly code.
+The answer is it just changes the current SP to the `g0` by the Assembly code.
 The current Goroutine's context is saved in order to be swapped back in the future. `g0` will then call the scheduler to decide which Goroutine to run next.

 ### Which One to Change

 In the last section, we know that the new started `G` is just put under the `P` that calls the `go` keyword.
-So the queue don't ensure fairness.
+So the queue doesn't ensure fairness.
 However, while the `P` is able to run a new `G` but could not find any `G` in its queue, it will look up other `P`s and steal half of their `G`s if there are any.
-This is more effective that ensure the fairness while put `G` in the run queue since it need not lock all the scheduler to check all the `P`s run queue to ensure the fairness.
+This is more effective than ensuring the fairness while putting `G` in the run queue since it need not lock all the scheduler to check all the `P`s run queue to ensure the fairness.

 The code could be found in `findrunnable`.